Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing

+Similar to existing methods for minimum curvature raceline planning~\cite{Heilmeier20, Braghin08}, our objective is also to minimize the cumulative quadratic curvature of the centerline.
+However, in contrast to conventional \ac{QP}-based optimization approach~\cite{Heilmeier20}, we propose a novel method that utilizes probabilistic inference and factor graph.
+We transform the representation of the racetrack and centerline into the \ac{N-T} coordinate system, which leads us to the proposition that the cumulative curvature of an arc can be reduced by minimizing the tangential rotational angle between two waypoints along the centerline.
+Based on this, we design factors that consider the minimization of the tangential rotational angle and integrate these into the factor graph that also includes the local planning module related factors.

 Regarding local planning, the \ac{MPC} approach has garnered significant attention within the autonomous racing research community in recent years~\cite{Betz22}.
 In \ac{MPC} case, the global plan (raceline) is optimized, keeping the consideration of obstacle avoidance, constraints, and the system model.
 The cost function is used to represent planning objectives such as progress along the racetrack, obstacle avoidance and deviation from the optimal raceline.
 There is a wide range of ~\ac{MPC} approaches proposed in recent years, such as an \ac{MPC} methodology that mimics a professional driver~\cite{AndersonAW16}, introducing a two-mode switching approach aimed at optimizing either for the minimum-time or maximum velocity objective.
 A sampling-based \ac{MPC}~\cite{WilliamsDGRT16} relying on path integral control to achieve entropy minimization.
 An approach that considers vehicle stabilization, path tracking, and collision avoidance is proposed in~\cite{FunkeBEG17}.
 Similarly, a nonlinear-\ac{MPC} in~\cite{kalaria21}, and a Stochastic~\ac{MPC} in~\cite{Tim21} to plan efficient overtaking maneuvers by utilizing \ac{GP} to predict the opponent’s maneuver.
+Recently, a model-based learning of control policy has been proposed in~\cite{1spielberg23} that updates the control policy based on lap time gradient with respect to control parameters, leading to performance improvement.
 However, in terms of computing efficiency, \ac{MPCC} approach~\cite{Liniger15} stands out as a framework that utilizes linear time-varying models at each sampling time to construct local approximations in the form of convex \ac{QP}.
 The resultant ~\ac{QP}s are efficiently solved to achieve real-time working of the control scheme for 1:43 scaled RC racecars.